-Students who complete the training are able to share their experience with many people in their villages and towns.
-The ex-students participate in the Nagaloka Alumni Association, a network covering over 19 states in India that helps to organize local activities, retreats and lecture tours.
-Through this work they make a very significant contribution to the development of Buddhism in India.
+Many of the ex-students participate in the Nagaloka Alumni Association, a network covering 25 states in India that helps to organize local activities, retreats and lecture tours.
+Through this work they make a significant contribution to the development of Buddhism in India.

-The Buddhism and Social Action training program is open to people from all over India who want to create a New India based on liberty, equality and fraternity.
-These are the ideals that Dr. Ambedkar derived from his master, The Buddha.
+The Buddhism and Social Action training program is open to people from all over India who want to learn Buddhist teachings and practices, and contribute to Dr. Ambedkar’s vision of Prabuddha Bharat, a New India permeated by the values of Liberty, Equality and Fraternity, which he said he derived from the teachings of the Buddha..

-Students should be interested in learning about Dhamma, the thought of Dr. Babasaheb Ambedkar, and social activism.
+Students should be interested in learning about Dhamma, the thought of Dr. Ambedkar, as well as social activism.